Rule 10.172. Court security plans

 At least once every two years, the presiding judge and the sheriff or marshal are responsible for conducting an assessment of security with respect to all court operations.
 The assessment must include a comprehensive review of the court's physical security profile and security protocols and procedures.
 The assessment should identify security weaknesses, resource deficiencies, compliance with the court security plan, and any need for changes to the court security plan.
 The assessment must be summarized in a written assessment report.

-(d) Submission of court security plan to the Administrative Office of the Courts
+(d) Submission of court a plan to the Judicial Council

-On or before November 1, 2009, each superior court must submit a court security plan to the Administrative Office of the Courts (AOC).
-On or before February 1, 2011, and each succeeding February 1, each superior court must report to the AOC whether it has made any changes to the court security plan and, if so, identify each change made and provide copies of the current court security plan and current assessment report.
-In preparing any submission, a court may request technical assistance from the AOC.
+On or before November 1, 2009, each superior court must submit a court security plan to the Judicial Council.
+On or before February 1, 2011, and each succeeding February 1, each superior court must give notice to the Judicial Council whether it has made any changes to the court security plan and, if so, identify each change made and provide copies of the current court security plan and current assessment report.
+In preparing any submission, a court may request technical assistance from Judicial Council staff.

 (e) Plan review process

-The AOC will evaluate for completeness submissions identified in (d).
-Annually, the submissions and evaluations will be provided to the Working Group on Court Security.
-Any submissions determined by the working group to be incomplete or deficient must be returned to the submitting court for correction and completion.
-No later than July 1 of each year, the working group must submit to the Judicial Council a summary of the submissions for the Judicial Council's report to the Legislature.
+Judicial Council staff will evaluate for completeness submissions identified in (d).
+Annually, the submissions and evaluations will be provided to the Court Security Advisory Committee.
+Any submissions determined by the advisory committee to be incomplete or deficient must be returned to the submitting court for correction and completion.

 The presiding judge may delegate any of the specific duties listed in this rule to another judge or, if the duty does not require the exercise of judicial authority, to the court executive officer or other court employee.
 The presiding judge remains responsible for all duties listed in this rule even if he or she has delegated particular tasks to someone else.